Learning health systems

 Other compatible ways of describing the LHS co-exist alongside the NAM definition, including the definition used by AHRQ, the Agency for Healthcare Research and Quality.
 AHRQ defines a learning health system as "a health system in which internal data and experience are systematically integrated with external evidence, and that knowledge is put into practice.
-As a result, patients get higher quality, safer, more efficient care, and health care delivery organizations become better places to work.”
+As a result, patients get higher quality, safer, more efficient care, and health care delivery organizations become better places to work."

+In 2023, the NAM established ten core principles of learning health organizations to serve as a unifying touchstone for the field.
+The principles reflect and build upon the six aims of the seminal "Crossing the Quality Chasm" report published in 2001 (safe, equitable, effective, efficient, timely, and patient-centered), and account for the ways in which health care has evolved since the publication of this 2001 report.